markus-ebke/python-billiards/Notes.md

 https://www.bernat.tech/the-state-of-type-hints-in-python/

 ## Improve documentation
-- More details in the module docstrings
-- Every module on its own page
 - spellchecker? (sphinxcontrib.spelling is deprecated, but see cookiecutter-pylibrary for setup)
 - Upload documentation to ReadTheDocs and extend README.md with badges and link to documentation